 100% pure Buderim Mountain

-Despite being only 590 feet (180m) at the highest point and technically under the official height of a mountain, the plateau has been known as Buderim Mountain from the early days and the Public School carries the full title in its name.
-Anyone who spends time here will see that Buderim is a special place, from the busy CBD (known locally as Buderim Village), to the secret green forest getaways which grace the slopes . . . it is not hard to see why so many people fall in love with this place!
+Despite being only 590 feet (180m) above sea level at the highest point and technically under the official height of a mountain, the plateau has been known as Buderim Mountain from the early days and the Public School carries the full title in its name.
+Anyone who spends time here will see that Buderim is something special, from the busy CBD (known locally as Buderim Village), to the secret green forest getaways which grace the slopes . . . it is not hard to see why so many people fall in love with this place!

 What sets this regional centre apart, is the thriving sense of community, driven to a large extent by the Buderim War Memorial Community Association (BWMCA).
-This organisation is extensively covered in this site and is represented on the other community web site of Buderim.
+This organisation is extensively covered in this site and is represented on the other community web site of Buderim run by the BWMCA.

-Here on the 100% Buderim web site, we offer you a chance to discover the secrets, including where to take the family for a picnic, catch up with the girls over a cuppa before fashion-shopping, where to park, the places to have a wedding and so much more.
-There is even a Market place online where you can buy, sell and tell using our Buderim-specific online classifieds.
+Here on the 100% pure Buderim website, we offer you a chance to discover the secrets, including where to take the family for a picnic, catch up with the girls over a cuppa before fashion-shopping, where to park, the places to have a wedding and so much more.
+We are reworking a Market place online where you can buy, sell and tell using our Buderim-specific online classifieds.
 The feed from our community Facebook page appears on the right side of the site, feel free to click through and drop us a line.

 So, who are the webmasters?
-This web site and associated Buderim Directory sites are owned and operated by a Buderim family.
-We are very involved in our local community and cannot get enough of the place or the people.
+While others wax ad nauseam with “first site” claims, this is the site with a demonstrated commitment to news on Buderim and where you can make a fair dinkum connection to our community!
+This website and associated Buderim Directory sites are owned and operated by a Buderim family.
+Our roots go back to the 1980′s, visiting our retired parents who discovered this special place before the internet was a “thing.”
+We moved here, choosing to be very active in our local community organisations and cannot get enough of the place or the people.
 We invite you to make the most of this true Buderim web site, to gain an understanding of the special nature of our home.

-The original Buderim web site content (developed over almost 10 years) was donated in a whole new package to the Buderim War Memorial Community Association (BWMCA) under the community domain name .
+Some time ago, our original Buderim web site content (developed over almost 10 years) was donated in a whole new package to the Buderim War Memorial Community Association (BWMCA) along with the community domain name.
+This was to help our Buderim community organisation, gain real traction on the web.

-After this point Buderim Community Web Project was developed.
+After this point our Buderim Community Web Project was developed.

 This ambitious plan’s single aim is to create a combined web presence worthy of Buderim by: